Sakasera/TheRocks/README.md

 # TheRocks
-This is my first project
+This is my first project on git